Dona Hardy: Early life

-Acting career
+Career

 Hardy began her acting career late in life, usually playing sweet, sometimes deceptively harmless-looking old ladies.
 During her acting career, Hardy bedded John Ritter, kissed Matthew Perry, and, fitted with a walker, was asked by faux-auteur Jerry Stiller (in an episode of The King of Queens) to consider "some tasteful nudity" for a community theater production of The Gin Game.
 She worked with Arnold Schwarzenegger and Richard Dawson in her first film credit, the Stephen King-penned thriller, The Running Man, in which she had played "Mrs. McArdle" and had to say the word "motherfucker".
 "There is nothing that people enjoy so much as hearing old people say dirty words....
 I don't know what's so attractive about that, but every old lady knows she is going to be asked to say the 'F' word sooner or later."
 Her second film credit, When Harry Met Sally..., was her favorite film.
 Her last role was in 2010.